Woodland, Washington • Opening Spring 2027

 Lewis River Golf Course is immediately adjacent — guests can walk from the estate directly to the course.
 No car needed.
 Play 18 holes, then return to the river for lunch and an afternoon of fishing.

-Mount St Helens hiking 45 minutes from Lewis River Estate Woodland Washington
+Mount St Helens hiking 45 minutes from Woodland Washington

 Mount St. Helens